vesterheim/vesterheim.github.io/join-give/membership/index.md

 ### Basic Membership benefits:

-*   _Vesterheim_, the magazine published twice a year, featuring in-depth articles focusing on the museum’s priceless collection of artifacts, Norwegian-American history and culture, and related topics.
+*   _Vesterheim_, our lushly illustrated magazine published twice a year, featuring in-depth articles focusing on the museum’s priceless collection of artifacts, Norwegian-American history and culture, and related topics.
 *   Discount on class tuition.
 *   Discounts on most items and mail orders from the Museum Store
 *   Free admission to the museum.